Company

 Education & Adoption

-I developed and delivered a company-wide keynote, "The Cost of a Button," to connect component architecture decisions to business outcomes: efficiency gains, cost reduction, brand quality, and revenue impact.
-This presentation secured leadership support and prepared teams for the migration process prior to V2 launch.
+I also developed and delivered a company-wide keynote, "The Cost of a Button," connecting component architecture decisions to business outcomes: efficiency, cost, brand quality, and revenue.
+These efforts built shared understanding across teams and prepared everyone for the transition to V2.

 Results